Posted on 7th of July, 2010 by Lévana

 Posted on 3rd of November, 2009 by Lévana

-These delightful confections have a funny name, because each slice is specked with the nuts and graham crackers and looks as funky as salami.
+This delightful chocolate salami recipe has a funny name, because each slice is specked with the nuts and graham crackers and looks as funky as salami.
 No problem making them gluten-free!
-No need to slice all of them, leave the unused logs in the freezer or refrigerator until ready to use: They...
+No need to slice all of them, leave the unused logs in the freezer or refrigerator until ready to use:...